yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 4 what is the difference between software testing and software qa?

-## 4.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is the difference between software testing and software qa? generate professional detailed explanation
+## 4.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is the difference between software testing and software qa? generate professional detailed explanation

 Here is a detailed explanation of the key differences between software testing and software QA: